BrownPaperBag/flush/README.md

 Flush
 =====

 Library to flush data friendly.
-To use in long-pooling and zombie requests.
+To use in long-polling and zombie requests.

 Usage
 -----

-Usage in long-pooling requests:
+Usage in long-polling requests:
 ```php
 <?php